haskell-servant/haskell-servant.github.io/pages/getting-started.md

   where custom404Err = err404 { errBody = "myfile.txt just isn't there, please leave this server alone." }
 ```

-Let's run this server (`dist/build/getting-started/getting-started 5`) and query it, first without the file and then after.
+Let's run this server (`dist/build/getting-started/getting-started 5`) and query it, first without the file and then with the file.

 ``` bash
 $ curl --verbose http://localhost:8081/myfile.txt